On the $p$-adic theory of local models: The affine flag variety

 where $Z_0$ is the (scheme-theoretic) image of $X_0$.
 Clearly, $\calL_0$ descends by construction to an ample line bundle on $Y_0$, pulling back $\calO(1)$ on the right side of \eqref{eq:3}.
 After taking perfections, we get $X\to Y$ with the desired properties (see \cite[Proposition 6.1]{BS17} for unique descent of line bundles).

-In order to prove uniqueness of $Y$, we proceed as in \cite[Proof of Theorem 8.3]{BS17}.
+In order to prove uniqueness of $Y$, we roughly follow the \cite[Proof of Theorem 8.3 in page 382]{BS17}.
+Using Galois descent, we may assume that $k$ is algebraically closed.
 The morphism $X\to Y$ is a v-cover (by properness), hence $Y$ is determined by the closed subscheme $X\times_Y X\subset X\times_{\Spec(k)} X$.
-To identify this closed (and necessarily reduced) subscheme it suffices to identify the geometric fibers of the map $X\to Y$ in terms of $\calL$, and we only have to argue on $k$-valued points as these are dense inside $X\times_Y X$.
-We claim that two $k$-rational points of $X$ lie in the same fiber over $Y$ if and only if both points can be linked by a chain of closed integral perfect $k$-curves $C$, such that the restriction $\mathcal{L}|_{C}$ is torsion in $\Pic(C)$.
+To identify this closed (and necessarily reduced since it is perfect) subscheme it suffices to identify the geometric fibers of the map $X\to Y$ in terms of $\calL$, and we only have to argue on $k$-valued points as these are dense inside $X\times_Y X$ (since $k$ is algebraically closed).
+We claim (and show below) that two $k$-rational points of $X$ lie in the same fiber over $Y$ if and only if both points can be linked by a chain of closed integral perfect $k$-curves $C$, such that the restriction $\mathcal{L}|_{C}$ is torsion in $\Pic(C)$.